-Which surgery to chose is a different question altogether.
-In the past, surgeons often attempted to reconstruct the ligament.
-But that didn’t seem very successful.
-Just as the once damaged ligament cannot heal, it seems it cannot really be replaced either.
-So that leaves us with joint stabilization surgeries.
+Which surgery to chose?
+In the past, surgeons attempted to replace the ligament.
+However, just as a torn ligament cannot heal, it cannot be easily replaced either.
+So that leaves us with joint stabilization techniques such as:

 Most often though you’ll run into a surgeon who does and believes in one of them.
-In any case, make sure that whichever surgery you pick, you have a surgeon who is comfortable doing it and has the experience and skill needed to do it well.
+Make sure your surgeon is comfortable with the chosen technique and has the experience and skill needed to do it well.

 TPLO has been considered the gold standard for the treatment of canine CCL tears.
 Does that make it the best option?

 While I find it quite invasive, it does provide good stability when it’s done well.

 I do feel that there is quite a bit of room for error, as well as it comes with inherent challenges that can lead to complications.

 More information: Tibial Plateau Leveling Osteotomy: My Two Cents on TPLO Repair

 CBLO is the next-generation TPLO.
 Veterinary surgeons were looking for ways to address issues that were causing potential complications in TPLO patients.

 To me, the CBLO indeed looks much better thought-out and elegant.